-In the copper foil production process, one of the first stages is to dissolve high-grade (recycled) copper in Sulfuric Acid (H2S04)(1).
-This solution is then pumped through filters to produce the desired copper electrolyte solution and remove impurities.
-The last stage is a storage tank, where the solution is kept before it is fed to the actual plating process to create copper foil(2).
+One of the initial stages in the copper foil production process involves dissolving high-grade (recycled) copper in Sulfuric Acid (H2S04)(1).
+The solution is then pumped through filters to produce the desired copper electrolyte solution and remove impurities.
+The final stage is a storage tank, where the solution is kept before it is fed into the actual plating process to create copper foil(2).

-On the side of this storage tank, in a recirculated bypass on the side of the storage tank, both concentrations (Cu + H2SO4) are monitored, which is a critical measurement in the production process of copper foil.
-When the solution meets all chemical and quality standards, the solution is pumped into large plating tanks containing partially immersed titanium drums to create a thin film of very pure copper.
-These are also referred to as electroplating (ED) machines(3).
+A critical measurement in the production process of copper foil is monitoring both concentrations (Cu + H2SO4) in a recirculated bypass on the side of the storage tank.
+When the solution meets all chemical and quality standards, it is pumped into large plating tanks containing partially immersed titanium drums to create a thin film of very pure copper.
+These tanks are also known as electroplating (ED) machines(3).

 The Rhosonics CCM 9580 chemical concentration meter

-The solution of dissolved Copper and Sulfuric Acid (H2SO4 & Cu++) is accurately monitored by the Rhosonics model CCM 9580 analyzer before the electroplating process.
+The Rhosonics model CCM 9580 analyzer accurately monitors the solution of dissolved Copper and Sulfuric Acid (H2SO4 & Cu++).
+Measurement in copper-foil is done before the electroplating process.
 This model uses two sensors (ultrasonic & conductivity) to measure both concentrations in real-time.
 This is done in the bypass of the storage tank.
 The analyzer uses a predefined polynomial to calculate both concentrations (see the calibration matrix below).
 Besides continuous information about the two concentrations, the Rhosonics CCM 9580 also provides a real-time temperature reading.